 A fellow on a comics-oriented chat list to which I belong asked if I took requests, suggesting Terry and the Pirates of Penzance and Indiana Jones and the Temple of Doctor Doom.
 They’re both good enough for me to want to do, although that would happen a lot faster if there was money involved.
 Next year I hope to start casting a wider net for commissions in graphics work, for which these gags make decent calling cards if nothing else.

-the Way to the Forum • Up Your Nose with a Rubber Flux Capacitor
+• Up Your Nose with a Rubber Flux Capacitor